Contents

 TRIAC Construction

 Also, the terminal semiconductor device has six doped regions.
 Plus, it has a gate circuit terminal G that has ohmic contact with the P and N materials.
 As a result, the gate terminal can allow the trigger pulse of either polarity to begin conduction.
-The term Cathode and Anode gate control input don’t apply in this construction since the TRIAC is a bilateral device.
+The terms Cathode and Anode gate control input don’t apply in this construction since the TRIAC is a bilateral device.

 Electrolysis process describing cathode and anode